Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 Nikola Jokic Insights vs. the Heat

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.
+- The Heat are the 14th-ranked team in the NBA, conceding 25.6 assists per game.

-- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.
+- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.

-- The Heat are the 28th-ranked squad in the league at allowing threes, giving up 13.1 made 3-pointers per contest.

 Nikola Jokic vs. the Heat